IWOMP 2024 Call For Papers (Closed)

 The International Workshop on OpenMP (IWOMP) is the annual workshop dedicated to the promotion and advancement of all aspects of parallel programming with OpenMP.
 This pioneering workshop has been attracting an international audience of leading academic and industrial experts since 2005 and is the premier forum to present and discuss issues, trends, recent research ideas, and results related to parallel programming with OpenMP.

-We solicit quality submissions of unpublished technical papers that detail innovative, original research and development related to OpenMP.
+Until June 21, 2024, we solicited quality submissions of unpublished technical papers that detail innovative, original research and development related to OpenMP.
+The planned program will be available soon.

 IWOMP 2024 will be hosted by the Pawsey Supercomputing Research Centre in Perth, Australia.